 Sources in the Ministry of External Affairs said the government was deliberating on how to respond to the latest offer, considering that it has not sought a visa for Jadhav's wife, whose identity has not been revealed.

 The ministry is yet to officially respond on the issue.
-But sources described Pakistan's offer as an attempt to counter India's argument at the International Court of Justice (ICJinfo-icon) in The Hagueinfo-icon that Jadhav was not granted consular access in violation of the Vienna Convention on Consular Relations.
+But sources described Pakistan's offer as an attempt to counter India's argument at the International Court of Justice (ICJ) in The Hague that Jadhav was not granted consular access in violation of the Vienna Convention on Consular Relations.
 On May 18, a 10-member ICJ bench had restrained Pakistan from executing Jadhav till it adjudicates on the case.

 On the flip side, sources said, Pakistan's "offer" is the latest indication that Jadhav is "still alive".